devth/devth.github.com/_posts/2014-10-05-on-learning.md

 image:
   feature: on_learning_1024_256.jpg
   teaser: on_learning_410_228.jpg
-  caption: Highline Singletrack, Rimrocks, Billings, MT
+  caption: Highline Singletrack, Rimrocks, Billings, MT.
+October 2014
 ---

 It wasn't until I was well into my twenties that I learned how to really learn.